svikashk/incremental-development/integrate/development-strategy-collaborative.md

 ---

-## 3. User Story: main text
+## 3. main text

 __As a site visitor, I want to learn about something cool__

 > assigned to __

-### Repos & Branches
+### Repository

-1. This user story was developed on __'s fork, on a brach called `main-text`.
+1. This user story was developed locally by __ on a brach called `main-text`.
-1. It was merged to `master` on __'s fork when the feature was complete
+1. The new branch was pushed to the shared repository
-1. A pull request was sent to the main group repo
+1. A pull request was made to `master` & reviewed by the team
+1. Changes were merged to `master`

 ### HTML